 You are definitely a minority if you are a woman in FMA.
 Not only does this make things more challenging but really highlights how the FMA community can grow and encourage more women to join.
 I am one of the few women in Australia who practice this art.
 I could probably count the women on one hand.
 Yet the idea that FMA in Australia being a hidden martial arts known only by a few makes it attractive, which I kinda like.
 However, I think there should be more women in martial arts, there should be more female leaders blazing the trail for the next generations.

-Join the Hagunos Sang Sundang 'Swift of the Blade': International Women's Support Group on facebook and connect with us.
+Join the Hagunos Sang Sundang 'Swift of the Blade': International Women's Social Group on facebook and connect with us.